 3. A database that can be converted into business opportunities

-The casing model is based on an open platform that harnesses the consumer online shopping opportunities to strengthen the connection between the manufacturer and the consumer.
+The casing model is based on an open platform linking online shopping opportunities to strengthen the connection between manufacturer and consumer.
+Three design values were defined as guiding principles for the casing value proposition to the end consumer: personalization, personal connection, and environmental impact (locally and globally).

-Following the research, three design values were defined as guiding principles for the casing value proposition to the end consumer.
-These values are personalization, personal connection, and environmental impact locally and globally.
+Value proposition to consumers: Artisanal approach to digital relations

-The offered value proposed to the consumer - An artisanal approach in digital relations.
+A review of the changes in production processes between pre-industrial craft production and global mass production identified values that could be leveraged as a new value proposition to consumers.
+These include the nature of the consumer-producer relationship, generic versus personalized products, and implications of the production process.

-A review of the changes in production processes between pre-industrial craft production and global mass production helped identify values that could be leveraged as a new value proposition to consumers.
-The changes reviewed are the nature of the relationship between the consumer and the producer, a generic product versus a personal product, the production process, and its implications.
+Production Overview

-Technological changes are used to facilitate the return to the artisanal production values (craft) in a new digital configuration that occurs in the glocal system.
+New technologies facilitate the return to artisanal production values (craft) in a new digital configuration in the glocal (global/local) system.

-The primary value offered and marketed to the consumer - personal product & communication.
-Online selling site enables the receive physiological and other data from the consumer, following which the consumer receives personal and professional recommendations from the manufacturer.
+The primary value offered and marketed to the consumer - Personalized product and communication.
+The online selling site enables reception of physiological and other data from the consumer.
+In turn, the consumer receives personal and professional recommendations from the manufacturer.

-The added value to the consumer - the possibility to buy a product with sustainable value and responsibility for the end of the product's life.
-During the buying process, the consumer can choose the material from which the product was sewn, following his worldview.
-Also, he gets an opportunity to get acquainted with the manufacturing process and the manufacturer.
+The added value to the consumer - The possibility of buying a product with sustainable value and responsibility for the end of the product's life.
+During the buying process, consumers can select the material, reflecting their worldview.
+Also, they have an opportunity to get acquainted with the manufacturing process and the manufacturer.

-The sustainable value is expressed in the design of the product that is designed in the first place for disassembly, therefore can be collected from the customer at the end of its use, easily disassembled and recycled and/or transferred to reuse.
-This purchase process enables the production of a product on demand in the following sequence: designing modules and production infrastructure > customer personalize & customize the design > purchase > manufacture.
+The value of sustainability is expressed in a product designed for disassembly.
+It can be collected from the customer at the end of its use, easily disassembled, and the materials recycled and/or reused.
+This enables the following sequence of production on demand: designing modules and production infrastructure > customer personalizes & customizes the design > purchase > manufacture.

-Values to manufacturer
+Values to manufacturers

 The casing offers the manufacturer accompaniment on three levels: